Skip to main content

 Green Energy in Mariculture

-AFDF manages the Green Energy in Mariculture project component, with programs designed to develop sustainable energy sources and minimize fossil fuel usage.
-The funded projects will collect current baseline energy usage data, analyze renewable energy alternatives, and develop a long-term renewable energy plan that includes a “best practice” guide for energy audits and standards across the mariculture industry.
-These objectives position the industry towards energy efficient and forward-looking designs right from the start, creating cost-effective, sustainable operations that are resilient to future changes.
+AFDF manages the Green Energy in Mariculture project component, with programs designed to develop sustainable energy sources and minimize fossil fuel usage in the mariculture industry.
+The funded projects will collect current baseline energy usage data, analyze renewable energy alternatives, and develop a long-term renewable energy plan that includes a “best practice” guide for energy audits and standards across the industry.
+These objectives position the mariculture industry towards energy efficient and forward-looking designs right from the start, creating cost-effective, sustainable operations that are resilient to future changes.

 Green Energy Projects